KSK – BKM Copper Project

 Feasibility Study

 The KSK licence covers circa 390 km² and includes a large number of gold and gold-copper targets including the BKM copper cathode project.
-In June 2019, The Company released a full Feasibility Study on the BKM project.
+In May 2023, the Company released an Executive Summary of the Feasibility Study Update on the BKM copper project.
 The Feasibility Study demonstrates a viable project with the following robust economics:

-• Initial 9-year mine life producing up to 25,000 tonnes of copper cathode per annum
+• Initial 9.2 year mine life producing up to 20ktpa of copper cathode per annum

-The BKM Feasibility Study LOM key metrics are highlighted in Table 1 below.
-All dollars are US dollars.
-The following economic assumptions were utilised:
+The BKM Feasibility Study Life of Mine key metrics are included in Table 1 below.
+The following economic assumptions were utilized:

-• an Indonesian Government Royalty of 4% (of revenue).
+• Indonesian Government Royalty of 2% (of revenue).

 Area Measure Unit Feasibility Study